Individual - Taxes on personal incomeLast reviewed - 28 December 2022

 Box 2 income is taxed at a flat rate of 26.9%.

-Box 3 income is taxed at a flat rate of 31%.
+Box 3 income (deemed return on savings and investments) is taxed at a flat rate of 32%.

 Local taxes on income